Veincentre logo

 Here at Veincentre, we have almost 20 years’ experience in treating venous leg ulcers via EVLA and foam sclerotherapy.
 We find that these methods lead to quicker healing and longer-lasting results (they tend to remain healed) in comparison to traditional methods like only applying compression bandaging.

 A leg ulcer is any break in the skin, usually found on the lower part of the leg or the feet.
 They are typically diagnosed on their appearance, which in itself can be confusing as they can have so many different appearances.
-Leg ulcers develop when an area of skin breaks down to reveal the underlying flesh.
-Venous ulcers are the most common type of leg ulcer, accounting for around 80% of leg ulcers according to NHS statistics.
-It is estimated that the condition affects as many as 1 in 50 older age adults.
+Leg ulcers develop when an area of skin breaks down to reveal the tissue underneath.
+Venous ulcers are the most common type of leg ulcer, accounting for over 60% of leg ulcers according to NHS statistics.
+It is estimated that the condition affects as many as 1 in 500 people in the UK with 1 in 50 adults over the age of 80 having an ulcer.
 They mainly occur just above the ankle and are often very painful.

 The NHS treatment for venous ulcers remains a cleaning and dressing procedure, complete with compression, performed in the community, over a long period of time.
 There is inconsistency in referring patients with leg ulcers for assessment of their veins and the referral pathways in the NHS take a considerable time before patients arrive at the doorstep of a vascular specialist.
 Without addressing the underlying cause of the condition timely, healing can be delayed, and recurrence rate is high.